schulze61/erdos_baseball_project/README.md

 ## Comparison of Models <a name = "comparison"></a>

 ### Brier Score
-The metric which we decided to use to measure the affectiveness of each of the models will be
+The metric which we decided to use to measure the effectiveness of each of the models will be the Brier score.
+This score is defined by the following formula
+$$\text{Brier Score} = \frac{1}{N}\sum_{i=1}^N(p_i-o_i)^2$$
+where $p_i$ is the the probability that we have predicted for a team to win in game $i$ and $o_i$ is the outcome of game $i$ (i.e. $1$ if it is a win and $0$ if it is a loss).
+The main observation about the Brier scored which we must note is that a low Brier score is better (we see this if a team is $p_i=1$ and $o_i=1$, then we predicted with 100% accuracy that we would win and we were correct, and this contributes $0$ to the sum decreasing the score.
+On the other hand if $p_i=1$ and $o_i=0$, then we predicted with certainty a win, but a loss occured, so we were wrong, and this would contribute $1$ to the sum increasing the score).

+We compared the Brier scores of our Pythagorean model and the different ELO models, and we plotted them against the years to see how the models compare.
+We insert the graph below for the reader.